 It is crucial because vagina, anus and urinary openings lie close to each other and you might catch infections that may give rise to vaginal itching and burning.

-- After bowel movement, always wipe from front to back.
+- After a bowel movement, always wipe from front to back.

 - Do not douche